-With this guide, you’ll understand the purpose of HOA reserve funds.
+With this guide, you’ll understand the purpose of homeowners association reserve funds.
 You’ll also be able to analyze the different factors that determine how much money should be kept in your reserve.

 HOA finances are mainly allocated to two financial accounts: the operating fund and the reserve fund.
-To understand what HOA reserve funds are, you need to know how it differs from the community’s operating funds.
+To understand what is a reserve fund, you need to know how it differs from the community’s operating funds.

-When it comes to HOA reserve funds, association members are particularly strict about how these monies will be spent.
-Any spending must adhere to the community’s rules and regulations, as well as accountability and bylaws.
+When it comes to HOA reserve funds, association members are particularly strict about how these funds will be spent.
+Any spending must adhere to the community’s rules and regulations as well as accountability and bylaws.
 Think of reserve funds as the money used to pay for expenses that do not occur on a regular basis.
-Some of these may include:
+Some of the uses of reserve funds include:

 Why Are HOA Reserve Funds Important?